 Cloud Billing reports can help you answer questions like these:

 - How is my current month's Google Cloud spending trending?

 - What Google Cloud project cost the most last month?

 - What Google Cloud product (for example, Compute Engine or Cloud Storage) cost me the most?

 - What are my forecasted future costs based on historical trends?

 - How much am I spending by region?

-including cost information for all projects that roll up to it.
-Specifically,
+Account, including cost information for all Cloud projects that are

 you need the